wpm/bisemantic/README.md

 # Bisemantic

-Bisemantic uses deep learning to identify semantic relationships between pairs of text.
+Bisemantic identifies semantic relationships between pairs of text.
 It uses a shared LSTM which maps two texts to representations in a common format which are then aligned with training labels.

 ## Installation

-This tools uses the [spaCy](https://spacy.io/) text natural language processing tools.
+Bisemantic depends on the [spaCy](https://spacy.io/) text natural language processing toolkit.
 It may be necessary to install spaCy's English language text model with a command like `python -m spacy download en` before running.
 See spaCy's [models documentation](https://spacy.io/docs/usage/models) for more information.